Karaka-Management/oms-Editor/Docs/Help/en/introduction.md

 # Introduction

 The **Editor** module is one of the essential core modules that is always required.
 This module provides text writing and formatting functionalities for every module.
-Additionally it provides an editor to write and manage documents.
+Additionally, it provides an editor to write and manage notes.

-## Target Group

-The target group for this module is everyone, since every application must have this module.

 # Setup